tigerhawk6/quant-research-sample-using-amazon-ecs-and-aws-batch/README.md

 This project deploys an AWS Batch infrastructure for Quant Research.

+## List of deployed resources by this soluton:

+See [resources.md](resources.md) for a list of resources deployed with this solution.

 ## Pre-requisites

 The project has been built and tested using AWS Linux 2023 `x86` architecture